Super-Protocol/docs/docs/developers/CLI_commands/tii/index.md

 ---

-Prepare custom resource to be processed without sharing the source
+Prepare custom resource to be processed without sharing the source.

 ## Usage